web-platform-tests/interop/2024/README.md

 ### Accessibility Testing

-Carried over from 2023, this investigation area involves working towards generating consistent accessibility tries from the same DOM and CSS.
+Carried over from 2023, this investigation area involves working towards generating consistent accessibility trees from the same DOM and CSS.

 ### Mobile Testing